-(1) Approach for Implementing the Project: For FY2010, this program seeks to fund projects that will effectively apply and build upon knowledge gained to date, demonstrate cost-effective approaches to improve asthma control, and develop sustainable, replicable approaches to improve asthma control in residents of federally assisted, multifamily housing developments that are administered by local public housing authorities (i.e., public housing) as well as privately owned multifamily housing that is subsidized by HUD.
+(1) Approach for Implementing the Project: For FY2011, this program seeks to fund projects that will effectively apply and build upon knowledge gained to date, demonstrate cost-effective approaches to improve asthma control, and develop sustainable, replicable approaches to improve asthma control in residents of federally assisted, multifamily housing developments that are administered by local public housing authorities (i.e., public housing) as well as privately owned multifamily housing that is subsidized by HUD.
 For additional information on projects completed and assessment tools developed, see Appendix C, Resources for Designing and Implementing Healthy Homes Projects.

 (a) Overall Clarity and Thoroughness of Project Plan (6 Points): Clearly and thoroughly describe your approach to implementing your proposed project.
-In particular describe the methods that will be used to reduce exposure to environmental asthma triggers, improving medical management, and provide needed education and training.
-Include summary information about the project plan, such as the estimated numbers of clients to be contacted and enrolled, units to be assessed, units to receive intervention, and individuals or groups that will be reached through education or outreach activities, and training.
+In particular describe the methods that will be used to reduce exposure to environmental asthma triggers (which may include interventions aimed at improving the social environment of individuals with asthma), improving medical management, and provide needed education and training.
+Include summary information about the project plan, such as the estimated numbers of clients to be contacted and enrolled, units/buildings to be assessed and to receive intervention, and individuals or groups that will be reached through education or outreach activities, and training.
 The primary focus of the program should not be solely to change resident behavior through education and/or outreach.
 Further, applicants should consider whether projects for which a major focus is providing residents with supplies (e.g., cleaning materials) without performing an actual home intervention is likely to be effective.
-You are expected to include an evaluation component to assess intervention effectiveness (e.g., reduction in frequency and severity of asthmatic episodes, reduced need for acute medical care, reduction in missed school or work days, and reduced exposure to environmental triggers).
-Your evaluation component should include a formalized structure to address the effectiveness of your project's approach and its implementation.
-A pertinent example of an outline of an evaluation plan is provided in the CDC's "Learning & Growing through Evaluation: State Asthma Program Evaluation Guide," included in the CDC asthma website mentioned in section I.B of this NOFA, in that guide's Appendix F, "Individual Evaluation Plan Outline those listed in Appendix C. HUD encourages grantees to publish evaluation results in a scientific or professional journal to facilitate the distribution of project findings.
+You must include a summary of the evaluation component to be used to assess intervention effectiveness (e.g., community interest and engagement, enrollment and retention, adherence to behavioral change recommendations, response to suggested policy changes, reduction in frequency and severity of asthmatic episodes, reduced need for acute medical care, reduction in missed school or work days, and reduced exposure to environmental triggers).